 We can do better.
 I support Representative Suzan DelBene’s Access to Affordable Housing Act, which would increase the LIHTC by fifty percent.
 That would result in as many as 400,000 more affordable housing units over the next ten years, easing the shortages that force families and communities to make impossible choices.
 I also support the bipartisan Affordable Housing Credit Improvement Act; that would increase the program’s ability to serve Americans who are most in need, and it would help to preserve existing affordable housing stock.
 And I know that we need to boost funding for the National Housing Trust Fund, so that we can provide desperately needed assistance to families.

+The public housing crisis in our nation is one we can solve.
 In the richest country in the world, no one should have to choose between paying for food or paying rent.
-And with the right leadership in Congress, this is a crisis we can solve.
+With the right leadership in Congress, we can make housing affordable again for millions of Americans.